ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/architecture/resources/level.markdown

 ```

 This code snippet gives an example of having two levels exist at once.
-By giving it a `Space` archetype and `level` to load and then calling the `Pause()` function in a ZilchScript, it will create a new Space and load the new level without destroying the currently existing one.
+By giving it a `Space` archetype and `level` to load and then calling the `Pause()` function in a NadaScript, it will create a new Space and load the new level without destroying the currently existing one.
 The `Unpause()` function will do the reverse, and destroy the level and Space.

 ---